 Silvercore has been offering the Canadian Firearms Safety Course (CFSC) and Restricted Firearms Safety Course (CRFSC) since 1994 and is responsible for training many of the active instructors in British Columbia.
 Our instructors are members of the International Association of Law Enforcement Firearms Instructors and hold certifications through various police agencies.

-- Age 12+ for non-restricted (must have written consent from parent/
+- Age 12+ for non-restricted (written consent from parent/guardian for minors).

 - Age 18+ for restricted.